Marvel on Netflix

 There are more heroes than just Daredevil here.
 Karen is just as courageous in her fight for justice, and Foggy is a staunch and loyal friend, going well above and beyond his duties as Matt's law partner.
 The villain is evil of course, but still a nuanced character who wants to do right by Hell's Kitchen too, albeit in a twisted, selfish way.
 And we can't forget Claire Temple (Rosario Dawson), who has been a recurring character in all of these series, and I hope that continues.
 From what I've read, she's an amalgam of two different Marvel characters, her namesake of course, as well as "Night Nurse."
 She is proof that you don't need superpowers to be a hero, just compassion and the strength to do what is right.
 This series is dark in more ways than one.
 The majority of scenes are at night, in dark alleys and warehouses, or dim apartments and offices, so the sets and cinematography had to be designed with that in mind.
 Hopefully you have a good flat-screen with decent resolution, or some of the action might be lost.
 The darkness is also reflective of the brooding nature of most of the characters, as well as the bleak conditions in Hell's Kitchen.
 It's full of crime, poverty, and despair, but there is also an undercurrent of the decent folk just trying to hold it all together.

-Both seasons are still availble to stream for Netflix subscribers, but I was surprised to find that Season One can also be streamed at Amazon (for a fee, not Prime).
-S1 will also be released on Blu-Ray on November 8.
-No separate DVD release has been announced at this time.
+Both seasons are still availble to stream for Netflix subscribers, but I was surprised to find that Season One can also be streamed at Amazon (for a fee, not Prime), and Season 2 has been added since this page was first uploaded.
+S1 was released on Blu-Ray on November 8, 2016, and more recently Season 2, but in both cases they are "All Region" releases offered through a third-party seller, not directly from Amazon.
 In spite of the few negatives mentioned above, I do recommend it.
 If and when I re-watch and/or finish Season Two I'll update this review.
 A third season is projected for some time in 2018, and Matt and crew are also to be featured in The Defenders, and I think that is tentatively scheduled for November 2017.
+[Correction, August 18, 2017]

 I liked Jessica Jones more, but this time I felt thirteen episodes were not enough.
 Yes, there is a lot of repetitive action throughout the main story, the mind control that Kilgrave (David Tennant) exerts over most everyone he encounters, and under which he had previously held Jessica (Khrysten Ritter).
 On the other hand, several flashbacks give us details into the origin of her super-strength, an incident that also caused the death of her parents, then later her adoption by the Jones family.
 It is obvious Jessica shares a strong bond with her adoptive sister Trish (Rachael Taylor), so all of that back-story is important.
 We also get several scenes of when she was under Kilgrave's spell, and part of that involved Luke Cage (Mike Colter), so now Jessica has to agonize over the negative way her actions impacted his life.
 The continuity of the show doesn't match that of the comics, but it's understandable.
 I've only read the first volume of the Jessica Jones: Alias comic, which features several of the Avengers, with whom Jessica had formerly worked before she decided to reinvent herself as a private investigator.
 I'm sure contractual obligations restrict Netflix from showing or making specific references to the major characters from the movies.